jacqueline-witwicki/UNGA_Voting_Coincidences_Over_Time/README.md

 1. text_parser.py ->
    * This file scrapes text from the United Nations Digital Library website.

-   * The user inserts the year that they are interested in gathing voting data from in line 36.
+   * The user inserts the year that they are interested in gathering voting data from in year_of_interest variable at the top of the code.

    * This file returns a CSV file with the naming scheme  (*YEAR*)_RAW_COIN.csv, which contains raw voting data on all resolutions for the given year.